gvwilson/sensibleadventures/maddy-roo/old.md

 "Come on come on come *on*!"
 A lucky blow dented its case just enough for a screw to come loose.
 She pried the black case open and smashed the electronics inside.
-*Bzzzt!*
+Sparks flew,
-The light on the regulator went out.
+and the light on the regulator went out.

 Crusher tilted its sensors to look at the regulator, then turned them toward Patient.
 Its engines rumbled menacingly.
 "This is not protocol," Patient said uncertainly, backing away.
-"This is not---defend!
+"Defend!
 Defend!"

 One of the other bots stepped between Crusher and Patient.
 The big hauler picked it up and tossed it aside.